aangelinux/astronomy-web/README.md

 ## Dataset

-This application visualizes a dataset containing information on 16 000+ Near-Earth Objects (NEOs), meaning asteroids or comets that have been designated by NASA to orbit close enough to Earth to pose a potential collision danger.
-Each Near-Earth Object contains a set of attributes describing its physical properties, as well as data describing its orbit around the Sun and records of close approach events-where it came especially close to Earth's orbit.
+This application visualizes a dataset of 16 000+ Near-Earth Objects (NEOs), meaning asteroids or comets that have been designated by NASA to orbit close enough to Earth to pose a potential collision danger.
+Each NEO has a set of attributes describing its physical properties, data describing its orbit around the Sun, and possibly records of close approach events (to Earth).

-Additionally, the application has a separate page with a table contaning all NEOs from the database for browsing.
+The application also has a separate page with a table containing all NEOs from the database for browsing.

 ## Features

 The application allows users to select any NEO from the database using a search bar.
-A list of the NEO's attributes and a 3D view of its orbit will be displayed on the dashboard.
+A list of the NEO's attributes and a 3D view of its orbit around the Sun will be displayed, with Earth's orbit alongside it for reference.

+A timeline of close approach events between 1900-2026 from NASA's database can be used to view all events during a chosen year.
+It's a scatterplot where the x-axis represents time and the y-axis represents distance from Earth.
+Hovering over an event renders a hoverbox with its data.

-In addition, if the NEO has previously made any close approaches to Earth, the timeline will be updated to display these events.
-If no past approaches has been made by the selected NEO, the timeline will still be available for browsing; users can select any year to view all approaches made by other NEOs during that year.
+If a selected NEO has previously made any close approaches to Earth, the timeline will be updated to highlight this event.

 ## AI/ML Feature

-The application uses Google's Gemini API to dynamically generate a description of the user's selected Near-Earth Object based on its attributes, orbit data, and potential close approach-events.
+The application uses Google's Gemini API to dynamically generate a description of the user's selected NEO based on its data.

 ## Deployed Application